 Should We Apologize for Our Blessings?

-Do you ever feel guilty about speaking of God’s personal blessings to you, especially around an unbeliever or someone less fortunate?
+Do you ever feel guilty about speaking of God’s personal blessings, especially around an unbeliever or someone less fortunate?
 Do you ever feel like Jacob’s favored son, Joseph, sporting his coat of many colors and almost bragging about his God-given dreams about his brothers (Genesis 37)?
-Should you apologize for your blessings?
-Should you keep quiet about them?
+Should we apologize for our blessings?
+Should we keep quiet about them?

 Boast About Jesus

 Regarding the first verse above, what Peter and John shared was the Good News–the Gospel–the message of Jesus’ love and forgiveness for all through His death and resurrection.
 Peter and John were Jesus’ disciples, eye-witnesses, and would be persecuted everywhere they went.
 Yet these two could not keep silent!

 They boasted only about Jesus, nothing of themselves.
 Addressing unbelievers did not silence them.
 Because unbelievers were the ones Jesus died for.
 No apology needed there.